 The manufacturing industry is ranked fifth on the Impact Index.
 The industry relies heavily on manual labour and has large proportions of its labour force in low-to medium-skilled occupations.
 These factors place it at higher risk of automation.
-Other studies have estimated that 16% of manufacturing jobs in southeast Asia are at risk of displacement, even after accounting for potential increases in demand for labour.xxxiv
+Other studies have estimated that 16% of manufacturing jobs in southeast Asia are at risk of displacement, even after accounting for potential increases in demand for labour.^{xxxiv}

 Advances in digital technologies are changing the nature of the manufacturing industry.
-For example, the rise of the digital twin (a digital replica of physical assets) has dramatically reduced the risk of defects and increased the speed to market.xxxv Complementing this is the digital thread, which is a continuous stream of data that links each stage of the product life cycle and provides the data needed for the digital twin to execute its job.
-A real-life application of this widely applied technology in manufacturing is Autodesk's Fusion360 software, which provides professionals with cloud-based 3D modelling, CAD, CAM and CAE, and PCB software platform for product design and manufacturing.xxxvi
+For example, the rise of the digital twin (a digital replica of physical assets) has dramatically reduced the risk of defects and increased the speed to market.^{xxxv} Complementing this is the digital thread, which is a continuous stream of data that links each stage of the product life cycle and provides the data needed for the digital twin to execute its job.
+A real-life application of this widely applied in manufacturing is Autodesk's computer-aided design (CAD) software AutoCAD, which help professionals create precise 2D and 3D drawings.^{xxxvi}